sjpozzuoli/kickstarter-analysis/README.md

 # Analyzing the Outcomes of Kickstarter Campaigns

 ###  This data analysis was completed in order to help our client, Louise, create a Kickstarter campaign.
-We will use historical data on Kickstarter to compare the success rate of plays launched by date and funding goal.
+We will use historical data on Kickstarter to compare the success rate by date and funding goal.

 ### The purpose of this project is to help Louise determine when she should launch her project and how much her goal should be on Kickstarter.